Calf Muscle Pain After Running: Causes, Prevention, and Treatment

 • Swelling or bruising in the calf muscle

-Calf strains are often classified into mild, moderate, and severe, depending on the extent of the muscle damage.
+Calf strains, sometimes referred to as a calf tear, are often classified into mild, moderate, and severe, depending on the extent of the muscle damage.
 Mild strains may cause sharp pain during or after activity, while severe strains can result in excruciating pain and limited mobility.

 Causes of Calf Muscle Pain

-Understanding the underlying causes of calf muscle pain can help you prevent and effectively manage the discomfort.
+Understanding the underlying causes of calf muscle pain can help you prevent and effectively manage the discomfort — whether it's a mild strain or a more serious calf injury.

 Muscle Strain and Overuse